RouninMedia/danis3h-shortform-notation-of-xml-and-html/README.md

-# Danis³h Short-form Notation of XML and HTML
+# Danis³h Short-Form Notation of XML and HTML
-In addition to the standard Danis³h Notation of HTML and XML, Danis³h has a more concise shortform notation.
+In addition to the standard Danis³h Notation of HTML and XML, Danis³h has a more concise short-form notation.

 ```php